josm18/Portfolio/content/project/GP4PG/index.md

   - North Africa
 ---

-I applied Approximate Bayesian Computations (ABC) techniques with deep learning to develop a model to explain the demographic history of North Africa using whole genome data.
+I applied machine learning to develop a model to explain the demographic history of North Africa using whole genome data.
 We also develop a new software to construct demographic models based on meta-heuristics - [Genetic Programming for Population Genetics (GP4PG)](https://github.com/oscarlao/GP4PG)

 <!--more-->